scipy/scipy/doc/source/tutorial/stats.rst

            [0.14353937, 0.63536078],
            [0.64353937, 0.01807683]])

-Then we reset the sequence.
-Asking for 5 points leads to the same first 5 points.
+Now we reset the sequence.
+Asking for 5 points leads to the same first 5
+points:

     >>> engine.reset()
     >>> engine.random(5)